jegramos/one-night-jegpardy-proto/README.md

 - 🎆 Smooth animations and visual effects (fireworks, confetti)
 - 👥 Support for 0-10 teams with customizable names
 - 💾 Auto-save progress using localStorage
+- 📋 Board management - create and manage multiple game boards
+- 🎮 Resume game functionality
 - ⌨️ Full keyboard shortcuts support
 - 📱 Responsive design for mobile and desktop

 ## How to Play

 1. Open `index.html` in your web browser
+2. Select a game board from the dropdown
-2. Select the number of teams
+3. Select the number of teams
-3. Click "Start Game!"
+4. Click "Start Game!" (or "Resume Game" if you have a saved game)
-4. Click on any question to reveal it
+5. Click on any question to reveal it
-5. Press `Space` to reveal the answer
+6. Press `Space` to reveal the answer
-6. **After revealing the answer**, click on a team to select them, then:
+7. **After revealing the answer**, click on a team to select them, then:
    - Click "✓ Correct" to add points
    - Click "✗ Wrong" to subtract points
    - Or use keyboard shortcuts (see below)
-7. Press `ESC` to continue to the next question
+8. Press `ESC` to continue to the next question

+## Board Management

+Click "Manage Boards" to:

+- Create custom game boards
+- Edit existing boards (categories and questions)
+- Delete boards
+- Boards are automatically saved to localStorage

+**Note:** Incomplete boards (with missing questions) can be saved but won't be selectable for games until completed.

 ## Keyboard Shortcuts

 ### In Modal (Question/Answer Screen)

 - `Space` - Reveal answer
 - `ESC` - Close modal / Continue
 - `1-9` - Select team (after answer is revealed)